JR-Vickers/JR-Vickers/README.md

 - 👋 Hi, I’m jarrett
-- 👀 I’m interested in Urbit.
+- 👀 I’m interested in AI.
-- 🌱 I’m currently learning Hoon.
+- 🌱 I’m currently learning Python.
-- 📫 How to reach me: @0xVickers on Twitter
+- 📫 How to reach me: @0xJarrett on Twitter
 - ~magnel-tallyt

 <!---